-11. Other Matters
+6. Other Matters

-All matters that arise after the notice, agenda, and information statement have been sent out may be presented for the consideration of the stockholders.
+All matters that arise after the notice, agenda, and information statement have been published may be presented for the consideration of the stockholders.
 Other businesses as may properly come before the stockholders may also be raised.

-12. Adjournment
+7. Adjournment